Writing Style Guide

 - Correct: John Smith, professor of English, received a grant.

-- Correct: Alan J. Snyder, vice president for research and graduate studies, gave a talk.
+- Correct: Anand Jagota, vice provost for research, gave a talk.

-- Correct: Daniel Lopresti, chair of the department of computer science and engineering
+- Correct: Brian D. Davison, chair of the department of computer science and engineering, gave a lecture.

 - Incorrect: Assistant professor of computer science and engineering Xiaolei Huang gave a lecture.